The program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology.

 Nuclear Medicine/PET uses small amounts of radioactive materials or radiopharmaceuticals to diagnose and treat disease.
 Radiopharmaceuticals are substances that are attracted to specific organs, bones or tissues.
 The radiopharmaceuticals used in Nuclear Medicine/PET emit gamma and beta rays that can be detected externally by special types of cameras: gamma or PET/CT cameras.

 The cameras work with computers to form images that provide data and information about the body area being imaged.
-The amount of radiation from a Nuclear Medicine/PET procedure is comparable to that received during a diagnostic X-ray.
+Most Nuclear Medicine/PET exams will give approximately the same radiation dose as 1 – 2 times the annual background radiation dose.

 Nuclear Medicine/PET Technology as a Career